Magnesium Sulfate for Preterm Labor

 of side effects.

-labor is likely to lead to preterm delivery, magnesium sulfate may be used to reduce the risk of
+labor is likely to lead to preterm delivery and the mother is less than 32 weeks pregnant, magnesium sulfate may be used to reduce the risk of

 How Well It Works